 KAATSU At Home - A Talk With Chris Morgan

-Olympic, collegiate, open water and age group swimming coach Chris Morgan has used KAATSU since 2014 and is one of the world's most experienced KAATSU Master Specialists.
+Olympic, collegiate, open water and age group swimming coach Chris Morgan has used KAATSU the original BFR since 2014 and is one of the world's most experienced KAATSU Master Specialists.

 Not only does Morgan use KAATSU for the training and recovery of his competitive athletes, but he also utilizes KAATSU for rehabilitation of adult swimmers, fitness swimmers, and his own broken ribs and cracked heel.

 Morgan, who has coached at the 2008 Beijing Olympics as well as Stanford University and Harvard University, is the featured guest on the KAATSU At Home Interview Series on Tuesday, April 7th at 9 am California time / 12 noon New York time / 5 pm GMT.
 His physiological knowledge is deep due to his personal use, his use with club and collegiate swimmers and water polo players, and his Masters in Sports Science & Human Movement from the University of Lausanne in Switzerland.

 Morgan has exclusively used KAATSU to rehabilitate from two broken ribs and a cracked heel bone.